faisalkhan131a/Bash-Scripting/Application Monitoring Script/About.md

 Hello all, welcome back once again to Bash!

 The script I am sharing today is slightly different than the previous scripts.
 Unlike the previous ones, this script was designed to automate some tasks of my current employer.
-So it is not something that you can just deploy or use directly.
-However, this script was written utilizing a lot of command line tools.
-It performs various types of operations including extracting output from MySQL database.
-The goal behind sharing this script is to show you the command line utilities I have used and to demonstrate the versitility of Bash.
-And in order to do that, let me describe the Environment for which this script was designed for and the Tasks this script can perform.
-Details are shared below.
+Specifically, this script was designed to collect data about some services running in the server and the resources utilized by those said services.
+If done manually, collecting those data will take around 10-15 minutes per server.
+Using this script the same data can be collected within 10-15 seconds.
+This script was written utilizing a lot of command line tools.
+Although this is not a script you can just modify and reuse, this script will give you idea about the tasks that can be automated using Bash.
+The primary goal behind sharing this script is to show you the command line utilities I have used as well as the degree of versitility offered by Bash.
+And in order to do just that, I am dividing this documentation into 2 main parts- Environment and Tasks.
+Environment will describe the system environment, dependencies and services upon which this script will be executed and Tasks will describe the tasks this script will perform.
+Further details are shared below.

 # Environment